mypiaware/virtual-radar-server-installation/README.md

 `vrs -log` will show the log of the previous instances of VRS running as a background process.
 The log will only show the records of the previous instances of VRS running as a background process.
 This includes any instance of VRS that may have started at system boot if the `vrs -enable` command was used to start VRS at every system boot.

+`vrs` command just by itself will give you the current running status of VRS and the help menu.

 ## Script to Backup Database

 This VRS installation script will also create a script to backup the database file through a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial").
 By default, the script is called `backupvrsdb.sh` and is located in the `Databases/DatabaseBackup` directory.
 [More info](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#databasesdatabasebackup)